tuw-cpsg/demos_ros/wanderer/README.md

 * *TODO* Formulate the problem (wandering into the direction of the farthest distance) as simple decision making.
 What is the utility function?
 What is the decision network (random variables used, utility, decision)?
 Explain.

+  * The utility function of a state is the minimum distance to the next obstacle in a defined corridor in the rover's driving direction.

 * *TODO* Implement the decision making process in a ROS node.
 Map the formulated decision maker to the code (formulas/evalutions/decisions to parts of the code).